Israeli Naval Academy: Course phases

 Cadets first go through basic infantry training for four weeks at Navy Training School, where they are provided basic principles of military service, as well as a high level of discipline.

 Basic phase

-This stage lasts about six months and includes the "seamanship and command" phase. during this phase the cadet is first faced with challenges and difficulties in the sea, along with a very high level of physical training, and strict discipline.
+This stage lasts about six months and includes the "seamanship and command" phase.
+During this phase the cadet is first faced with challenges and difficulties at sea, along with a very high level of physical training, and strict discipline.
 At the end of this stage, cadets undergo a 72-hour cruise in an Inflatable boat.
 At the end of the "seamanship and command" phase the cadets return to the Israeli Naval Instruction Base in Haifa, where cadets receive continuing vocational regarding the operation and command of larger vessels.

 During this phase, the identifying rank markings are dark blue Epaulettes.
 After completion of the "seamanship and command" phase, a white stripe is added to the Epaulettes.
 At this point, and during the rest of the course the students wear a beret with a white stripe around the edge, and a white background behind the symbol of the Navy.